ml4health/ml4health.github.io/2020_content/pages/1-schedule.md

 <p> The workshop will be held December 11 virtually.
 Times are listed in EST.</p>

+<p> Our videos are available on <a href="https://slideslive.com/neurips/machine-learning-for-health-ml4h-advancing-healthcare-for-all">SlidesLive</a> including keynotes, panels, and spotlight presentations.</p>

-<p> See the <a href="https://neurips.cc/virtual/2020/protected/workshop_16134.html">NeurIPS workshop page</a> for live video, chat links, and the most updated schedule.
-We have also created a <a href="https://docs.google.com/document/d/1p2IjQNUnYWE9iakdy92AlHCJTh9Izto213SoTAPGEUs/edit?usp=sharing">Livestream Guide for Attendees</a></p>
+  <p>Previously, the <a href="https://neurips.cc/virtual/2020/protected/workshop_16134.html">NeurIPS workshop page</a> contained live video, chat links, and the most updated schedule.
+We also created a <a href="https://docs.google.com/document/d/1p2IjQNUnYWE9iakdy92AlHCJTh9Izto213SoTAPGEUs/edit?usp=sharing">Livestream Guide for Attendees</a></p>

 <p>The workshop adheres to to the <a href="https://nips.cc/public/CodeOfConduct">NeurIPS Code of Conduct</a>.
 Please contact the organization committee with any concerns.</p>